sassoftware/sas-studio-custom-steps/DuckDB - Extract Parquet Metadata/README.md

 ---
 ## Requirements
-- SAS Viya environment with SAS Studio flows (step tested on Monthly Stable 2026.01)
+- SAS Viya environment with SAS Studio flows (step tested on monthly stable 2026.01)
 - SAS/ACCESS Interface to DuckDB configured on the compute server.
-Note that SAS supports DuckDB from version 2025.07 onwards.
+Note that SAS supports DuckDB from monthly stable 2025.07 onwards.
 ---
 ## Usage